matheuscassol/last-hotel-api/README.md

 It should also be easy to add new Controllers, Services, and Objects as this project was coded having the **SOLID principles** and **Clean Code** in mind.

 ### Test Coverage
 The test coverage include all Services, Controllers and Repositories.
-There is no duplication of tests when it comes to Base abstract objects. *Ex: **BookingRepository** and **ClientRepository** both inherit the implementation from the **BaseRepository**.
+There is no duplication of tests when it comes to Base abstract classes.

+*Ex: **BookingRepository** and **ClientRepository** both inherit the implementation from the **BaseRepository**.
 There is no reason to test the same implementation twice, so all of the **BaseRepository** methods are tested with the **ClientRepository** tests.*

 ## Shortcuts
 This is the list of features left out of the project for simplicity.